-A well-defined educational curriculum has been established for the fellowship, including learning objectives, journal clubs, weekly educational conferences, and an ongoing didactic discussion series.
+A well-defined educational curriculum has been established for the PM&R Sports Medicine Fellowship, including learning objectives, journal clubs, weekly educational conferences and an ongoing didactic/board review discussion series.

 Clinical training focuses on the evaluation and management of sports-related injuries and musculoskeletal problems that adversely affect a patient's ability to compete, exercise or maintain general fitness.
-Although the clinical focus is musculoskeletal, all aspects of a general sports medicine practice will be encountered (i.e., exercise physiology, neurology, endocrinology, pulmonary and other medical aspects of sports).
-In general, these patients will be seen in the Sports Medicine Center from 8 a.m. to 5:30 p.m., Monday through Friday.
+Although the clinical focus is musculoskeletal, all aspects of a general sports medicine practice are encountered, such as exercise physiology, neurology, endocrinology, pulmonary and other medical aspects of sports.
+In general, these patients are seen in the Sports Medicine Center from 8 a.m. to 5:30 p.m., Monday through Friday.

 - Indications for operative and nonoperative treatment of injuries

 - Appropriate use of modalities and scientific rationale

 - Evaluation and management of concussions as part of the Sports Medicine Center Concussion Program

 - Open kinetic chain and closed kinetic chain

 - Indications for additional objective testing, such as KT2000, Cybex and gait analysis

 - Use of ultrasound for diagnosis of musculoskeletal and sports medicine conditions